-Founded in 1990, ITM are the only national membership-based Traveller organisation, representing 40 local and national Traveller groups across the island of Ireland working collectively at a local, regional and national level.
+Founded in 1990, ITM are a national membership-based Traveller organisation representing local, regional and national Traveller groups and organisations across Ireland.

 ITM works collectively to represent the views of Travellers and Traveller organisations at a national and international level.
 We develop policies, actions and innovative programmes to bring about change for Travellers in Ireland.
 We work to challenge the inequalities faced by Travellers by promoting Traveller participation and leadership locally and nationally, by developing and sharing best practice, developing evidence-based research to inform our work and building strategic alliances with all who are committed to a fairer Irish society.